nuttercd/ArduinoDemo/presentation.md

 - When you plug in the board, make sure your port is Nano 33.
 Tools > Port.

 ---

+# Installing Wifi Tools

+- Studio > Sketch > Include Library > Manage Library > Search for "wifinina" > Install WifiNINA

+- Search for "pubsubclient" > Install PubSubClient by Nick

+---

+# What is MQTT

+---

 # Bulding the Receiver Board

 - You will be given a Arduino already connected to a breadboard, a cable, a 68 ohm resistor (brown), a LED, and a micro usb cord.